 Step 2: Add Your Subtitles

 Now you're ready to add subtitles to your video!
 You have a few options for this step.
 The easiest, most convenient way to subtitle your video is to scroll down to the bottom of the page and use the Auto-Generate tool.
-This feature is still in beta testing, but its auto-generated captions tend to be highly accurate, and work for nearly any language.
+This feature is still in beta testing, but its auto-generated captions tend to be highly accurate, and can be translated to for nearly any language.
 This is the best way to generate captions for videos with clear speech and minimal background noise, but if your video contains especially muffled speech or other loud noises, the auto-subtitler's error rate may increase.

 To add captions manually, scroll down and enter your first subtitle.
 With each new caption, click the "Add Subtitle" button and enter the next line of text.
 Each new line will automatically begin where the previous one ends, but you can edit your subtitle timings by sliding the start & end buttons below each line.
 Scroll up to the Text Options menu to fully customize your captions' font, size, color, style, and arrangement.